enormandeau/stacks_workflow/README.md

   samples is the result of non-random missing data within groups of samples, is problematic for admixture.
 You need to assert that this pattern is not present in your dataset (using plink) or remove the loci succeptible to this from your VCF before using vcf_impute.
+See details in the procedure below.
-- **IMPORTANT**: Admixture is a poor choice for cases of samples with a continuous genetic gradient or a pattern of isolation by distance.
+- **IMPORTANT**: Admixture is a poor choice for samples with a continuous genetic gradient, a pattern of isolation by distance or a dataset with a lot of populations with very low or unequal sample numebrs.
 Using a k-nearest neighbors approach may be better in this case.
-- **IMPORTANT**: Large genomic features, like big inversions, can create strong groupings in admixture but that group structure would only apply to local parts of the genome, or even none for complex cases.
-Here again, using a k-nearest approach may be better.
+- **VERY IMPORTANT**: Large genomic features, such as big inversions, can create strong groupings in admixture but that group structure would only apply to local parts of the genome, or even none at all for complex cases.
+If you feel like different parts of your genomes could lead to a very different hierarchical population structure, using a k-nearest approach may be better.

 #### Advantages of the ancestry-based missing data imputation